-Pumpkins are actually a squash, but to rephrase Shakespeare, a pumpkin by any other name would still taste as sweet.
+Pumpkins are actually a squash, but to paraphrase Shakespeare, a pumpkin by any other name would still taste as sweet.

-In fact, in Italy, pumpkin and all winter squashes are lumped together under the same name, zucca.
-Pumpkins and their hearty and harder squash cousins all belong to the gourd family (the plant family known as Cucurbitaceaea group that includes more than 900 species).
+In fact, in Italy, the pumpkin and all winter squashes are lumped together under the same name: zucca.
+Pumpkins and their hearty and harder squash cousins all belong to the gourd family (the plant family known as Cucurbitaceaea, a group that includes more than 900 species).

 While there are varieties found around the world, many have been cultivated by native peoples of the Americas.

-In France, they are frequent ingredients in savory dishes, and in the Ukraine, they are the ultimate kiss off: potential brides traditionally used them as a way to say no to their suitor’s proposal.
+In France, they are frequent ingredients in savory dishes, and in the Ukraine, they are the ultimate kiss-off: potential brides traditionally used them as a way to say no to their suitors’ proposals.
 It was believed that pumpkins could help increase a man’s virility, so the gifting of a pumpkin was a strong hint to up his manhood.

-Pumpkins are also good sources of iron, Vitamin C, potassium, magnesium, and the dark orange carotenoid called lutein, which is important for prostate and heart health. dark orange carotenoid called lutein, which is important for prostate and heart health.
+Pumpkins are also good sources of iron, vitamin C, potassium, magnesium, and the dark orange carotenoid called lutein, which is important for prostate and heart health.

 Pumpkin’s sweet, nutty seeds, also known as pepitas, are rich in protein, minerals, essential fatty acids, and the natural phytochemical known as phytosterol.